sandersn/manual/Typescript-for-Functional-Programmers.md

 array     | `Array.isArray(a)`
 object    | `typeof o === "object"`

-Note that functions and arrays are technically objects, but still have their own predicates.
+Note that functions and arrays are objects at runtime, but have their own predicates.

 ### Intersections